Sunflower - Continental Ranch

 Ten floor plans add variety to the neighborhood's nearly 1,000 single family homes.
 Most dwellings contain two to three bedrooms, two baths, and a two car garage.
 Mediterranean is the architectural style, with single-level living the norm.
 Floor plans range from about 1,000 square feet to more than 2,000 square feet.
 Existing homes may have wood floors, a brick patio, a breakfast bar, Low-E windows, and a laundry room.
 There are no traditional lawns.
 Instead, yards are Xeriscaped with cacti, rocks, drought-resistant bushes and small trees.
 Neighborhoods have winding streets, cul de sacs and sidewalks.

-Prices begin start in the high-$100,000s.
+Prices begin start in the low-$200,000s.
 Please verify this with a Realtor as prices may change.